Yesterday it rained so guess what I did instead of working on the deck……yep I was able to get this all quilted!

 I used the new AccuQuilt Schoolhouse die which is a fun applique piece.
 It is also on sale right now.

-The quilt is approximately 44 x 60 so I did my free motion quilting on my 15-91 Singer sewing machine.
-I used some Aurifil thread that I think is really a blue but matched pretty good with my gray Kona cotton.
+I used some Aurifil thread that I think is really a blue color but matched pretty well with my gray Kona cotton.

 the wind kept knocking it down.
-Of course now you get to see the back of the quilt.
+Of course, now you get to see the back of the quilt.

 It was still sprinkling a little but I really like taking the pictures outside.
 I don’t know if you noticed but….a couple of the schoolhouses are turned the wrong way.
 This is something I seem to do quite a bit…..forget to make sure I lay the fused fabrics all down the same way on the die.
-Of course I could just pretend that I “planned” to do it this way.
+Of course, I could just pretend that I “planned” to do it this way.

-The backing is one of the fabrics I found on sale a couple weeks ago and I thought it looked cute with all the batiks and gray background.
+The backing is one of the fabrics I found on sale a couple of weeks ago and I thought it looked cute with all the batiks and gray background.

 Really nice Connie and as many quilters say…the blocks facing the other way are a PDE – Planned Design Element.
 LOL